NAMSA Purchasing Terms and Conditions

 d.
 Invoice footer: Tax total and Invoice Total.

 f.
 NAMSA will not be obligated to pay Seller for products or services provided more than sixty (60) days prior to the date of receipt of the invoice by NAMSA for such products or services.
-Subject to the provisions of Paragraph g below, NAMSA shall pay each invoice within forty-five (45) days of the receipt of the invoice from Seller.
+Subject to the provisions of Paragraph g below, NAMSA shall pay each invoice within ninety (90) days of the receipt of the invoice from Seller.

 21. CONFIDENTIALITY – The parties agree to protect each other’s confidential information in accordance with Subparagraphs (a) through (e) below: